Last Updated on October 26, 2025 by Emily Hopkins

 The King Cake and the typical Christmas sweets

-Portuguese cuisine is abundant in Christmas sweets, which can leave anyone salivating.
-For Portuguese, much of the spirit of Christmas is in the sweets; the smell of cinnamon, sugar, and caramel in the air invading every corner of the house is a part of what makes Christmas so special.
-Maybe all the good food in Portugal is what makes the country have such a high quality of life.
+Portuguese cuisine overflows with Christmas sweets that can make anyone’s mouth water.
+For many Portuguese families, the spirit of Christmas is found in these treats; the aroma of cinnamon, sugar, and caramel fills every corner of the home.
+Perhaps it’s this love of good food that helps make Portugal such a high quality of life.

 Did you know that some of the most Catholic Portuguese families still fast during the day of December 24th until dinner time?
 No wonder supper is so plentiful!
 Now, discover Christmas Eve sweets at a table in Portugal: